Haraden994/SpaceBeyondSpace/Documents/story.md

-While roaming in the spacetime, Clara and Ashildr:
+While roaming in the spacetime, Clara and Ashildr

 - must deal with the TARDIS not properly working.